solovieff/kibernikto/README.md

 # kibernikto

 Kibernikto is an app/lib to easily run telegram bots connected to AI models with additional features.
+Kibernikto bots can be easily extended to be used outised telegram.

 - voice messages recognition
 - youtube video summary
 - webpage summary
 - image recognition
-- openai tools easy integration
+- function tools easy integration (anthropic xml format supported!)

 Given an image Kibernikto will publish it to a free image hosting service and then process as a link.